hammerheim-game/hammerheim-rules/8-scenarios.md

 ##### Scenario: The Great Library

 By Andy Tabor
-The North-East Quarter of Mordheim was renowned for trade and learning.
-When Mordheim was a living city, the crowded labyrinth of streets and market plazas were called the Merchant's Quarter, more commonly known as the District of the Flying Horse.
+The North-East Quarter of Hammerheim was renowned for trade and learning.
+When Hammerheim was a living city, the crowded labyrinth of streets and market plazas were called the Merchant's Quarter, more commonly known as the District of the Flying Horse.
-Mordheim became known as the finest market of the city in the Empire, rivalling even the busiest ports as Marienburg.
+Hammerheim became known as the finest market of the city in the Empire, rivalling even the busiest ports as Marienburg.
 There were many traders who would claim that for the right price they could locate any object for you so desired in a day.